 The walking tour of lower Manhattan was great.

 Our guide Ben was very knowledgable on the history of the area.
 The one suggestion perhaps would be for the guide or company to have an association with a few of the indoor sites so that the guide could easily get in or know that they would be closed.
 There was an exhibit at the battery that was closed even though the sign posted said it would be open.
 There was also the upstairs of Fraunces Tavern was not open yet for business but employees were inside.
 Here my suggestion would be to re route the tour to hit this spot when open or make arrangements in advance to get in with the management.

 These suggestions would only enhance an already great tour.

 We hope to do another tour in the future to learn more about the big city in our own ” backyard”!

-We even booked another tour with Paul and his team at Context Travel while we were in Paris.
+We even booked another tour with Paul and his staff while we were in Paris.